-The first scenario in which active learning is useful is when there is an abundance of data that is either unlabelled or too costly to label all at once.
+Active learning is useful when there is an abundance of data that is either unlabelled or too costly to label all at once.
 In this scenario, active learning can be used as a strategy for labeling the unlabelled data, by querying the user.

-Should the hospital wait and label all the data in its database or build a system as soon as possible and iteratively improve its results?
+Should the hospital wait and label all the data or build a system as soon as possible and iteratively improve its results?

 Here, the challenge is to choose which of the samples should be labeled so that the machine learning system can iteratively perform better with each labeled data instance.
 Determining which samples to ask the user to label is where the active learning approach comes into play.
 Instead of choosing samples randomly, the most informative samples based on the metric required should be chosen.
 For instance, if the system is not performing well for patients who are over 65 and heavy smokers, then prioritizing these patients might provide more value than trying to label patients over the age of 20.